 Sometimes it’s the little things that are the ones you end up forgetting, so make sure you stock up on some baby sized bath towels.
 We always recommend hooded bath towels, as you lose most of your body heat through your head.
 Keep your newborn warm when you take them out of their bath and put them into an adorable hooded baby towel.

 5. Face Washers

 Newborn skin is ultra delicate, so you only want to use the softest materials on their skin.
 Invest in organic cotton face washers to gently clean their face and remove any muck from their little eyes and noses.
 We adore the new jersey face cloths from Nature Baby.
 They’re made from 100% organic cotton and are ultra fast drying.
 You can even use them when feeding your bub to wipe up any accidents.

 Baby skin is really sensitive, so don’t go using your normal body wash on them.
 Stock up on some body wash specifically designed for little ones to keep their skin soft and nourished.
 Bunjie makes natural based skin care for bubs including body wash, shampoo and more.
 Try their Born to be Mild wash formulated with with soothing Aloe Vera and nourishing Moringa Oil.

 Okay, they’re not strictly essentially, but they sure help to make bath time fun.
 You can ditch them if you’ve got a newborn, but as soon as your baby is able to sit up by themselves (around the 6 month mark), we recommend investing in a few little toys.
 Stimulate your baby’s imagination with Boon’s bath fleet and let them play with water with their bath pipes.

 Did you know lists are totally our thing?
 That’s right, we make downloadable, printable lists for you to check off each item as you go and help make this whole having a baby thing that little bit easier.
-Click here to download our nursery list now.
-You can also discover our full bathing collection here.
+Download our bathing list now.
+You can also discover our full bathing collection.